 Sometimes when we asked for directions to places such as Chelsea and Lottick Corner, people would say they’d heard of them but couldn’t tell us how to get there.
 And there were towns like Buffalo, Terry, and Apalona that were on our map but no one living nearby had heard of them.

 “I’ve lived all my life on Apalona Road,” said one middle-age store clerk, “but I never heard of a town called Apalona.”

 The few people who had heard of the ADT seemed blasé about its possibilities.
 And who can blame them?
 After all, the Lincoln Heritage, George Rogers Clark, and Chief White Eyes trails — all of which are paved roads now — have been around for years, and, as a resident in Fulda put it, “They ain’t done much for us.”

 When another was told a coast-to-coast trail might be passing nearby, he shrugged, eyed us suspiciously, and said, “A lot worse has come through here.”

 Several Hoosiers along the route didn’t seem to understand our hiking venture.

-“You mean you’re walking to Milton?” said one baffled resident.
+“You mean you’re walking to Madison?” said one baffled resident.
 “You know, you can get there by car.”

 He had a point.
 Most of the trail never strays far from paved roads, making many of its interesting sights accessible by car.